 Funding for Communities, Local & Tribal Government

 There are many upcoming opportunities to improve access to clean transportation and fund mobility projects in your community.
-Clean transportation choices can range from bike share to electric car share services, and offer affordable, clean transportation solutions for low-income residents within disadvantaged, low-income and tribal communities.
+Clean transportation choices can range from bike share to zero-emission car share services, and offer affordable, clean transportation solutions for low-income residents within disadvantaged, low-income and tribal communities.
 Clean transportation options also deliver health, environmental, and economic benefits.
 The light-duty Current Projects in Action page provides examples of clean transportation solutions operating in communities throughout California.

 Funding Opportunities for Community Mobility Projects